MPC Key Generation

 Overview

-The creation of multi-party computation (MPC) keys involves a dynamic, step-by-step procedure that involves several rounds of communication between your backend and the Fireblocks API.
+The creation of multi-party computation (MPC) keys involves a dynamic, step-by-step procedure that involves several rounds of communication between the end user's device and Fireblocks.
 This process operates asynchronously, meaning that it takes place over multiple interactions rather than a single continuous operation.

 Let's break down the process for better clarity:

-1. To initiate the generation of MPC keys, your application calls the generateMPCKeys method within our SDK.
+1. Your application calls the generateMPCKeys method in our SDK to initiate the generation of MPC keys.
 This step triggers the process and sets everything in motion.

-2. The key part of the whole process lies in the communication rounds between your backend and our API.
+3. The crucial part of the whole process lies in the communication rounds between the end user's device and Fireblocks.
 These rounds are essential for securely creating the keys.

-6. The process unfolds repeatedly with each round building upon the previous one.
-Your application and backend exchange messages, refining the communication until the key generation process is complete.
+4. The process unfolds repeatedly, with each round building upon the previous one.
+Your application exchange messages, refining the communication until the process is complete.

-8. After successfully generating MPC keys, the final step involves storing these keys in a secure manner to ensure protection for your end users.
-This process is tailored to your preferences through a range of options, such as mobile enclaves, biometric authentication, two-factor authentication (2FA), and more.
-You retain full control over the implementation that best suits your security needs.
+5. After successfully generating MPC keys, the final step involves securely storing these keys to ensure protection for your end users.
+You can tailor this process to your preferences through various options, such as mobile enclaves, biometric authentication, two-factor authentication (2FA), and more.
+You retain total control over the implementation that best suits your security needs.

 Key Generation

-Next, a new account should be created within the newly created NCW.
+Next, create a new account in the newly created EW (needed once)

 Lastly, start the MPC key generation from your application.
 You can add the below to your customer application.